Application, Admission, and Registration Policies

 Eligibility of University of Manitoba Staff Members

-A staff member at The University of Manitoba at the rank of Assistant Professor or above is not eligible to apply for admission to a graduate program in the department/unit in which the appointment is held.
+A staff member at The University of Manitoba at the rank of Assistant Professor and above or Instructor 1 and above, is not eligible to apply for admission to a graduate program in the department/unit in which the appointment is held.

 Undergraduate students may be permitted to register in 7000-level courses or above on recommendation of the department/unit offering the graduate course, subject to the conditions listed below.

-- Only undergraduate students completing an undergraduate degree at the University of Manitoba are eligible to enroll in a graduate course.
+- Only undergraduate students completing an undergraduate degree at the University of Manitoba are eligible to enroll in a graduate course (i.e., undergraduate students from other institutions and those completing courses without registration in a degree program are ineligible for registration in graduate courses).

-- Undergraduate students are not eligible for admission to any graduate course that is cross-listed with an undergraduate course, or that is scheduled to be taught at the same time and location as an undergraduate class.
+- Undergraduate students are not eligible for enrollment in any graduate course that is cross-listed with an undergraduate course, or that is scheduled to be taught at the same time and location as an undergraduate class.

 - Undergraduate students will only be eligible to receive graduate-level credit for a course designated as 7000-level or above if at least 75% of the students registered in the course are graduate students.